-Asian shares higher despite growth worries, Brexit limbo
+World shares advance but Britain slips on Brexit limbo

-SINGAPORE (AP) — Shares were mostly higher Wednesday in Asia as investors shrugged off the parliamentary vote against British Prime Minister Theresa May’s plan for leaving the European Union.
-Weak Japanese data pulled the Nikkei 225 index lower.
+SINGAPORE (AP) — World shares were mostly higher Wednesday as investors shrugged off the parliamentary defeat of British Prime Minister Theresa May’s plan for leaving the European Union.

-WALL STREET: U.S. indexes climbed Tuesday to their highest level in a month after Chinese officials said measures were in place to help the world’s second largest economy through a slowdown.
-Technology companies rallied after Netflix announced its biggest price increase in history.
-The broad S&P 500 index jumped 1.1 percent to 2,610.30.
-The Dow Jones Industrial Average rose 0.7 percent to 24,065.59.
-The Nasdaq composite, which has many technology stocks, jumped 1.7 percent at 7,023.83.

 BREXIT VOTE: British Prime Minister Theresa May suffered a major setback Tuesday when lawmakers rejected a Brexit deal by 432 votes to 202.
-She was expected to lose despite last-minute campaigning, as the deal she had brokered with the EU was widely unpopular.
+She was expected to lose despite last-minute campaigning for the widely unpopular deal she had brokered with the EU.
 Britain is set to leave the bloc on March 29.
-Markets were largely unaffected by the development and the British pound, which tumbled before the vote, bounced back after the verdict.
+World markets were largely unaffected and the British pound tumbled before the vote but bounced back afterward.
 May faces a no-confidence vote later Wednesday that could trigger a general election but she is expected to survive it.

 Most Read Business Stories